r-lib/testthat/revdep/failures.md

 ## In both

+*   R CMD check timed out

-*   checking whether package ‘clusterExperiment’ can be installed ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Installation failed.
-    See ‘/Users/max/github/forks/testthat/revdep/checks.noindex/clusterExperiment/new/clusterExperiment.Rcheck/00install.out’ for details.
+      installed size is 15.9Mb
+      sub-directories of 1Mb or more:
+        R     3.1Mb
+        doc  11.4Mb
     ```

-*   checking package dependencies ...
+*   checking dependencies in R code ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘scRNAseq’
+    ':::' call which should be '::': ‘ape:::reorder.phylo’
+      See the note in ?`:::` about the use of this operator.
     ```

-# clusternor

-Version: 0.0-3

-## In both

-*   checking whether package ‘clusternor’ can be installed ...
-ERROR
+*   checking foreign function calls ...
+NOTE
     ```
-    Installation failed.
-    See ‘/Users/max/github/forks/testthat/revdep/checks.noindex/clusternor/new/clusternor.Rcheck/00install.out’ for details.
+    Foreign function calls to a different package:
+      .C(ape::node_depth, ...)
+      .C(ape::node_depth_edgelength, ...)
+      .C(ape::node_height, ...)
+      .C(ape::node_height_clado, ...)
+    See chapter ‘System and foreign language interfaces’ in the ‘Writing R
+    Extensions’ manual.
+    ```

+*   checking Rd cross-references ...
+NOTE
+    ```
+    Package unavailable to check Rd xrefs: ‘ConsensusClusterPlus’
     ```

 # clusterProfiler